Training structure

 2 credits

-Strategy and tools for organic synthesis
+Strategy and tools in organic synthesis

 2 credits

-Fluorinated and phosphorated biomolecules: synthesis and application
+Fluorinated and phosphorous biomolecules: synthesis and applications

 ECTS